 John then moves on to the subject of Bokanovsky twins, which disgust him.
 Mustapha just counters that they're useful.

 The result?
 Chaos.
 The Alpha in low-grade jobs were unhappy, wanted better lives, and seemed to be forever on strike.
-Six years into the experiment, there was Civil War, killing all but 3,000 people.
+Six years into the experiment, there was a civil war, killing all but three thousand people.
 The survivors asked the World Controllers to take over again.

 He continues with a rather chilling (pun intended!) metaphor: the ideal population is like an iceberg, with one-ninth above the water, the other eight-ninths below.